jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

   the terminal shows passing tests!
 Celebration Time!!

-* I add a function to get the hours part of a given timestamp since that is all that changes in the solution
+* I add a function to get the hours part of a given timestamp since it is the only part that changes in the solution

   .. code-block:: python